Compare Your Medicare Plan Options

 The Four Parts of Medicare Coverage

-- Part D – Part D is prescription drug coverage.
-It can exist on its own as a private plan separate from original Medicare, or as part of a Part C Advantage Plan.
+- Medicare Part D – Medicare Part D is prescription drug coverage.
+It can exist on its own as a private plan separate from Medicare Parts A and B. You can also get prescription drug coverage through your Medicare Advantage Plan.
+Each Medicare prescription Drug plan has its own list of covered drugs.

 What is a Medicare Supplement Plan?